 "Hey!
 What was that?"

-grew up on automatic transmissions—is now
+that grew up on automatic transmissions—is now

 concentrating on changing gears, a necessary skill on

-those few occasions in Naples traffic when you get up
+those few occasions in Naples traffic when you get up to 7

-piping-hot, freshly-ground gears yesterday.
-He stalled
+freshly-ground gears yesterday, I understand.
+He stalled 3

 Small cars are not such a bad idea in Naples.
 They are easier to drive around the narrow streets and certainly easier to park.
 You still see, on occasion, a magnificently restored, old FIAT 500, early versions of which were nicknamed the "Topolino" ["Little Mouse"—also the Italian name for the Disney character, Mickey Mouse.]
 It was produced from 1936 to 1955 and had an engine size of 569 cc., smaller than most modern motorcycles.
 It had two doors and four seats.
 (Of course, that never stopped a family of 6 from a pleasant weekend outing, and there is an entire generation of love-lore dedicated to passion unleashed in even such a confined space! ) It was the mainstay of family driving during the so-called "economic miracle" in Italy in the 1950s.
 It was replaced by a slightly larger version, the FIAT 600.